Table of Contents

-As Malcolm Gladwell discussed in his bestseller, “Outliers“, to become an expert it takes 10000 hours (or approximately 10 years) of deliberate practice.
+As Malcolm Gladwell discussed in his bestseller, “Outliers, “to become an expert, it takes 10000 hours (or approximately ten years) of deliberate practice.

-So if you really want to be good a content marketing or maybe SEO.
-It will take you 10,000 hours.
-Yeah to become an expert.
+So if you want to be good a content marketing or maybe SEO, it will take you 10,000 hours.
+Yeah, to become an expert.

 So, most marketing teams experience some mix of fill the generic positions and supplement the rest.

-The cause of this talent issue is a majority of companies don’t align their digital skills training with the intention of creating employees that can provide breadth and depth to the talent pool.
+The cause of this talent issue is that most companies don’t align their digital skills training to create employees that can provide breadth and depth to the talent pool.

-The SEO girl will always be the SEO girl in her particular role.
-More often than not she is given no free reign to develop new skills.
+The SEO person will always be the SEO person in her particular role.
+More often than not, she is given no free reign to develop new skills.